-Access to a large storage area located in the bow of all models is accessible by lifting up the bottom lifting strap of the observer's seat back.
-The size of this storage area differs between the open and closed bow versions.
-On all open bow boats, the seat cushions in the bow can be removed to provide additional storage.
-On some closed bow models, locks are provided to allow for the secure storage of personal items.
-This lock uses the same key as the one used for the ignition switch.
+Access to a large storage area located in the bow of all models is accessible by lifting the bottom-lifting strap of the observers' seat back.
+The size of the storage differs between open and closed bow versions.
+On all open bow boats.
+The seat cushions can be removed to provide additional storage.